HTML Developer Roadmap

 Who Should Start With This HTML Roadmap

 This roadmap is intended for people at the very beginning of their web development journey.
 It assumes no prior coding background and focuses on clarity over complexity.
 The learning flow removes unnecessary abstractions and keeps attention on real-world HTML usage.
-Understanding who is html developer helps set realistic expectations and avoid confusion early.
+Understanding what an HTML developer does helps set realistic expectations.
 This roadmap establishes a strong base before any CSS or JavaScript is introduced.

 - Complete beginners with no prior programming experience